 In this case, s^2 is the variance.

 The population equations differ from the sample equations because we wish to reduce the “degrees of freedom” or increase our confidence in the sample.

 Adjusting to Center

-You do not want to adjust an on-going process to “center it”.
+You do not want to adjust an ongoing process to “center it.”
 This increases variation.
-The more you do this the more the operator is unduly influencing the process and the less the distribution will be shaped like a bell.
+The more you do this, the more the operator unduly influences the process, and the less the distribution will be shaped like a bell.
 See Quincunx demonstration.

 Center of Process Variation

-The peak of the normal curve is an indication of the average, which is the center of process variation.
+The peak of the normal curve indicates the average, which is the center of process variation.

 5Ms & 1 P